-The Careers Service analyses and disseminates the information from the HESA Graduate Outcomes survey.
+Careers analyses and disseminates the information from the HESA Graduate Outcomes survey.

-The Graduate Outcomes survey data is now available nationally for leavers in 2019/18, 2018/19 and 2017/18.
-The Graduate Outcomes survey splits all graduates from a particular academic year into four survey cohorts, with a census week approximately 15 months after graduation.
+The Graduate Outcomes survey data is now available nationally for leavers in 2020/21, 2019/20, 2018/19 and 2017/18.
+The Graduate Outcomes survey splits graduates from an academic year into four survey cohorts, with a census week approximately 15 months after graduation.

-The survey is owned by HESA, the Higher Education Statistics Agency who have created a website with more information.
+The survey is owned by HESA, the Higher Education Statistics Agency, part of JISC.
+They have a website with more information.
 Go to the Graduate Outcomes website.

-93% of Bath’s full-time UK domiciled first degree graduates working in the UK, are in high skilled employment, 15 months after leaving, compared to just 73% for similar graduates from all UK Higher Education Providers.
+92.5% of Bath’s full-time UK domiciled first degree graduates working in the UK, are in high skilled employment, 15 months after leaving.
+This compares to a median figure of 73.6% for graduates from the sector (UUK members).

 Graduate Outcomes Wiki: Bath specific reports